The German capital is booming: Berlin's office space market achieves record results in 2015.

-With roughly 18.5 million square meters of available space, Berlin boasts the second largest market for office space in Germany.
-In 2014, the city achieved a new record in office-space turnover amounting to roughly 700,000 square meters.
-Among the groups most interested in office space in Berlin are companies in the fields of IT, communication and consulting.
+With roughly 19.0 million square meters of available space, Berlin boasts the second largest market for office space in Germany.
+In 2015, the city achieved a new record in office-space turnover amounting to roughly 800,000 square meters.
+Among the groups most interested in office space in Berlin are companies in the fields of service industries, trade and ICT-technologies.
 In other words, thanks in part to its still highly attractive and affordable cost of living, Berlin's magnetic pull continues unabated.

 The strongest dynamic in Berlin is found in sub-markets in the eastern part of the city, i.e. in the boroughs of Mitte, Friedrichshain-Kreuzberg and Prenzlauer Berg, as well as in the area known as "City West" near Kurfürstendamm and Tauentzienstraße.